-Before I jump into the process of making ring bologna at home, I first would like to explain to you what is ring bologna, so you understand better where does it come from and from what is it made.
+Before I jump into the process of making this sausage at home, I first would like to explain to you what is ring bologna, so you understand better where does it come from and from what is it made of.

 What is Ring Bologna?

-Ring bologna is derived from the Italian version, mortadella.
+Ring bologna is derived from the Italian version, mortadella (Source).
 The primary difference is that most bologna is finely ground, while mortadella has visible chunks of fat and spices inside the sausage.

-There are a lot of variations of bologna and they are made all across Europe with the main differences being the grind and spices used.
+There are a lot of variations and they are made all across Europe with the main differences being the grind and spices used.

 The European products are a spicy, smoky cased sausage.
 Much pride is taken as these tubes of smoked meat are painstakingly made by hand.